Aeriellz/aeriellz.github.io/compsci/index.md

 ---
 layout: page
-title: the writer's room floor
+title: the underground workshop
 ---

 <p>
-    From screenwriting commentary to film stock experiments.
-Currently extremely tired of this bullshit after two failed attempts at getting a Fulbright scholarship.
+    From breadboards to webstack explorations.
+Currently, I'm taking CS50 and learning the basics of the discipline.
 </p>